cgfoxtrot/PackageShred/README.md

 Feedback and Confirmation:
 The script provides feedback to the user, indicating the actions performed and confirming the successful uninstallation and secure scrubbing of the package and its associated data.

 It is important to note that this script is provided as-is, without any warranty or guarantee.
-Users should